Sodium Metal Reactions with Inorganic and Organic Compounds

 Sodium does not react with nitrogen gas.

-Also sodium reacts with water vapor in the air and produce sodium hydroxide and hydrogen gas.
+Sodium reacts with water vapor in the air and produce sodium hydroxide and hydrogen gas.
+Sodium hydroxide has basic characteristics.

 2Na(s) + 2H2O(g) → 2NaOH(aq) + H2(g)